Testing Many Constraints in Possibly Irregular Models Using Incomplete U-Statistics: Introduction

-The standard method for dealing with testing problems like \eqref{eq:testing-problem} is the likelihood ratio test.
-However, a likelihood function may not be available or it may be multimodal and difficult to maximize.
-If the likelihood ratio test is not suitable, then one might instead make use of the polynomial characterization of $\Theta_0$.
-In Wald-type tests, for example, the strategy is to form estimates of the involved polynomials $f_1, \ldots, f_p$ and aggregate them in a test statistic.
-Standard Wald tests require the number of polynomial restrictions $p$ be smaller than or equal to the dimension $d$.
+The standard method for dealing with testing problems like~\eqref{eq:testing-problem} is the likelihood ratio test.
+However, a likelihood function may be multimodal and difficult to maximize.
+If the likelihood ratio test is not suitable, then one might instead make use of the implicit characterization of $\Theta_0$ given by~\eqref{eq:nullhypothesis}.
+In Wald-type tests, for example, the strategy is to form estimates of the involved functions $f_1, \ldots, f_p$ and aggregate them in a test statistic.
+Standard Wald tests require the number of restrictions $p$ to be smaller than or equal to the dimension $d$.
 However, in many of the above examples this might not be the case.

-Another challenge for the classical likelihood ratio and Wald test is that the null hypothesis $\Theta_0$ may contain singular points; a rigorous definition of singularities can be found in \citet{cox2015ideals, shafarevich2013basic} or \citet{hartshorne1977algebraic}.
-At singularities the rank of the Jacobian of the constraints being tested drops and the asymptotic behaviour of the test statistic of the likelihood ratio test and the Wald-type test can be different than on regular points, resulting in an approximately invalid test. \citep{glonek1993on, gaffke1999on, gaffke2002on, drton2009likelihood, dufour2013wald, drton2016wald}.
-Since the true parameter $\theta$ is unknown, it is therefore desirable to consider a test statistic such that the asymptotic approximation is uniformly valid over the whole parameter space.
+Another challenge for the classical likelihood ratio and Wald test is that the null hypothesis $\Theta_0$ may contain irregular points.
+For example, when the hypothesis is polynomial, it may contain singularities; a rigorous definition of singularities can be found in \citet[Section 4.1]{drton2009likelihood} or \citet[Section 9]{cox2015ideals}.
+At singularities the rank of the Jacobian of the constraints being tested drops and the asymptotic behaviour of the likelihood ratio test and the Wald-type test can be different than at regular points, resulting in an (also asymptotically) invalid test \citep{gaffke1999on, gaffke2002on, drton2009likelihood, dufour2013wald, drton2016wald}.
+In practice, it is unknown whether the true parameter $\theta$ is an irregular point, and it is therefore desirable to construct a test statistic for which one can give asymptotic approximations that accommodate and remain valid in irregular settings.